-Divided into 4-week block rotations.
+Divided into 5-6-week block rotations.
 These include ICU, Pediatric Surgery at Children’s Hospital of Los Angeles, Burns, Minimally Invasive, Vascular, Hepatobiliary, and Acute Care Surgery.

-Divided into 4-8 week block rotations.
-These include Surgical Oncology, Hepatobiliary/Transplant, Acute Care Surgery, Vascular, and General Surgery at Kaiser Permanente.
+Divided into 5-6 week block rotations.
+These include Surgical Oncology, Hepatobiliary/Transplant, Acute Care Surgery, Vascular, and General Surgery at Kaiser Permanente, and night senior.

-Divided into 6-8 week block rotations.
-These include Acute Care Surgery, Thoracic-Foregut, Colorectal, Surgical Oncology, General Surgery at Kaiser Permanente and Good Samaritan Hospital, and night senior.
+Divided into 5-6 week block rotations.
+These include Acute Care Surgery, Thoracic-Foregut, Colorectal, Surgical Oncology, General Surgery at Kaiser Permanente, and night senior.

-The newly designed LAC+USC Medical Center (“County”) opened its doors in 2008 and sits adjacent to the historic General Hospital building in an area just northeast of downtown Los Angeles.
+The newly designed Los Angeles General Medical Center opened its doors in 2008 and sits adjacent to the historic General Hospital building in an area just northeast of downtown Los Angeles.
 The facility encompasses 1.5 million square feet, with 600 inpatient beds and 132 Emergency Department beds.
-Over half of the resident rotations will be at LAC+USC Medical center.
+Over half of the resident rotations will be at Los Angeles General Medical Center.
 A few unique features of this hospital are listed below:

 - Serves as one of the busiest level 1 trauma centers in the nation and treats over 28% of trauma victims in the region; also serves as the US Navy’s Trauma training center